 Combining beauty and efficiency, modern gas stoves are a triumph of modern engineering.
 The latest gas products offer elegant designs, exceptional performance and unrivalled convenience in your home.
 While wood-burning and multi-fuels require regular maintenance, gas stoves require little upkeep in comparison.
 Minimal soot and ash build-up means they don’t require much cleaning, and fuelling is as simple as pressing a button on a remote control.
 For this reason they are a great choice for people with busy lifestyles, or anyone who might struggle to perform the ongoing maintenance tasks needed to get the most from a solid fuel-burning appliance.
 Chesneys gas stoves are designed to look tasteful in any living room design.
 Our engineers have studied real fires in order to perfectly replicate the flicker pattern of a real wood-burner.
 With hand painted logs incorporated into each gas stove, they are practically indistinguishable from wood-burning stoves.
 For the ideal aesthetic, opt for the classic Beaumont, or the sleek Salisbury range.
 For more details on our full range, see our buying guide.

 Selecting the right type may be an important decision, but we hope we’ve made your choice a little easier.
 Whether you choose wood-burning, multi-fuel or gas model, whichever Chesneys appliance you select will fit perfectly within your home.
-For our full range of stoves, visit your nearest stockist, or explore our range online.
+Read more about Gas Fires vs Electric Fires in our guide.

 Chesneys have a range of accessories that include contemporary and traditional fire tools, fire screens and a selection of interior panels